 It does not happen often, but you can be charged with a DWI if you are intoxicated in a parked car and it is not running.
 This can happen when there is circumstantial evidence to prove you had very recently driven your car and had to be intoxicated when you drove.
 It is easy for an officer to make an allegation, but it may be more difficult to prove in court.
 Being illegally parked on a street eating fast food that was just purchased is one such scenario.
 Being parked on the side of a road and the hood of your car is still hot from the engine is another scenario.
 Here, there is circumstantial evidence to prove that the car was recently driven.

 In my many years defending DWI cases, I have seen parking while intoxicating instances and I know how to fight them.
 I will start by thoroughly reviewing your situation with you and determine what really happened, not just rely on what the police are claiming.
 Sleeping in a car is not a crime and It is perfectly legal to do so.
 At the end of the day, you should not be subject to jail time and a permanent criminal record all for trying to do the right thing and not drive your car.

-Deferred penalties (only available if your alcohol concentration is below a 0.15):
+- Only available if your alcohol concentration is below a 0.15

 - A jail sentence up to 180 days (if ever finally convicted).

 - A Court fine up to $2,000.